akaleeroy/collapse-lingo/README.md

 from [The Archdruid Report: The Mariner's Rule](https://thearchdruidreport-archive.200605.xyz/2015/01/the-mariners-rule.html)

 Related: [Fractal planting patterns yield optimal harvests, without central control](https://phys.org/news/2017-06-fractal-patterns-yeild-optimal-harvests.html) a situation observed with Balinese rice farmers where they plant in synchrony without central planning, but maximizing their individual gain creates optimum yields instead of the tragedy of the commons.
-Codifying this practice into a scientific theory to be prescribed has caveats though: Nassim Taleb makes this case talking about traders arriving at price.
+Codifying this practice into a scientific theory to be prescribed has caveats though: [👤 Nassim Taleb](#nassim-taleb) makes this case talking about traders arriving at price.

 > Their prices were sophisticated and more efficient than those produced by the formula, and it was obvious what came first.
 For instance, the prices accounted for Extremistan and “fat tails,” which the standard formulas ignored.
 > (...)